dd/Meringue/docs/README.md

 Parameter to enable plugin [minify](https://github.com/byrnereese/mkdocs-minify-plugin) minifying html, js and css when generating documentation.

 When working with [local server][local-development] documentation, this option is disabled.

-## Building and publishing

-There is a separate `hatch run docs:build` command for the documentation build.

-Documentation is published automatically and configured in [readthedocs](https://readthedocs.org/).